10 Best Treks in Nepal in September (2026) — Weather, Routes & Tips.

 In the trekking trails, you can see many amusing flowers that have just started to bloom.
 You can see Rockfoils, Moss Campion, and Edelweiss in the alpine region.
 In the topical forest, the Pine, Oak, and Rhododendron Forest greet you.

-The magical view of the Mountains including a few clouds
+The magical view of the mountains, including a few clouds

 Lots of Waterfalls on the trail

 As you head for the trek, you can see the multiple waterfalls that appear out of nowhere.
 September is the time when the rivers are full of water, and seasonal waterfalls get lively.
-You can see many such surprising waterfalls on the trek of the Annapurna and Everest region.
+You can see many such surprising waterfalls on the trek in the Annapurna and Everest region.

 You don’t have to deal with the cold